open-ribbon/documentation/docs/decompilation/resources.md

 * A disassembler (IDA Pro or Ghidra is recommended)

 ### Instructions for Ghidra
-You will need **Ghidra 10.3.1** specifically, as any other version is either confirmed or speculated not to work.
-A plugin is also needed to read PSX binaries, which can be found [here](https://github.com/lab313ru/ghidra_psx_ldr/releases/tag/v6.7).
+You will need **[Ghidra 10.3.1](https://github.com/NationalSecurityAgency/ghidra/releases/tag/Ghidra_10.3.1_build)** specifically.
+An extension is also needed to load PSX binaries, which can be found [here](https://github.com/lab313ru/ghidra_psx_ldr/releases/tag/v6.7).
 After you have extracted the archive, open Ghidra, navigate to `File -> Install Extensions` in the main menu, and install the extension.

-### Instructions for IDA Pro
-(WIP)

-* Obtain the IDB file
-* Install the psyq plugin
-* Ignore `"psyq450: dir not found"` error
+Then, restart Ghidra.

 ## How to extract PAK files
 You will need a tool called VibRipper, which can be found in [this GitHub repository](https://github.com/resistiv/VibRipper/), courtesy of Resistiv.
 To use this tool, the executable will need to be placed in the same folder or directory as the PAK file you want to extract.